 But truth be told, these minuscule white knots are a natural part of the rug weaving process that tends to reveal itself slowly with wear, washing, and age.

 The foundation of a woven wool rug is typically composed of vertical and horizontal strands of cotton yarn, respectively referred to as warps and wefts.
 As this foundation is being established on the loom, the cotton yarn frequently runs out and must be tied to another section of string, leaving behind a small knot.

 Other times, warps and wefts may break during weaving and must be re-tied to continue the process.

 Most of these structural knots are eventually hidden amongst the longer wool pile.
 If this isn’t possible, weavers may touch-up white knots with dye or ink to provide a bit of camouflage.

-Whether through the gradual shortening of wool pile, or thanks to a thorough professional cleaning, these white knots become more noticeable over time, like stars slowly but steadily punctuating a dusky sky.
+Whether through the gradual shortening of the wool pile, or thanks to a thorough professional cleaning, these white knots become more noticeable over time, like stars slowly but steadily punctuating a dusky sky.

 The easiest solution is just to accept the knots as a natural part of the aging process.
 Consider them the hallmarks of a handmade piece of textile art.

 If possible, the knots can be pushed through to the backside of the rug where they remain out of sight.
 If not, a little touch-up with dye or ink of a similar color can help mask the white knots temporarily.

 Please feel free to reach out to us here at RugKnots if you have any questions about common issues with wool oriental rugs.
 Wool is a powerful natural fiber, and most problems can be resolved simply without further damaging the rug.
 Remember, always err on the side of caution and avoid harsh chemical cleaners at all costs!